InformaticsMatters/fragnet/orchestration/README.md

         -e combination=1 \
         playbooks/fragnet/deploy.yaml

+You can test the Fragnet service (assuming the data is compatible) using a playbook.
+The test will attempt to get a token (using the user credentials in the setenv file), run a built-in search query (around "c1ccc(Nc2nc3ccccc3o2)cc1") and then conclude by checking the query results: -

+    $ ansible-playbook playbooks/fragnet/test-fragnet.yaml

+>   The check simply verifies the number of nodes, edges and groups
+    returned by the query.
+It does not check the values of the nodes and edges, getting the right number is enough for this simple test.

 You can **STOP** the AWS compute instance when you're not using it.
 When you **START** it again you need to run the following to restart the containers (`start-graph` will wait for port 7474 before